The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 After Cooperman, the billionaire founder of Omega Advisors, complained on CNBC that people “who don’t have any idea what they’re doing” were “sitting at home, getting their checks from the government” and driving the market frenzy, wallstreetbets was awash in vitriol.

-“F*** all of these crusty old billionaires, my country’s been destroyed because of them,” wrote Semkee69.
+“F--- all of these crusty old billionaires, my country’s been destroyed because of them,” wrote Semkee69.

 “These hedge funds deserve to burn,” wrote quyensanity.